LamaKha/Group11-Assign4-TrigsTesting/README.md

+# Group11Assign4
-# Group11-Assign4-JUnit Testing of Trigonometric Functions
+JUnit Testing of Trigonometric Functions
 In this assignment we will teste and implement some trigonometric functions using Junit and following the TDD approach.

 # Functions Being Tested